AdamAdham/Tomasulo-Simulation/src/Report.md

 - Cache Size and Block Size are powers of 2
 - Cache Size <= Memory Size
 - Block Size <= Cache Size
+- Hit latency <= min(loadLatency,storeLatency) since TA said that the load,store latencies are with the cache latency not added to it.

 ### Branch